slight-shark/slight-shark.github.io/src/content/writeups/osu-ctf-25.md

 We see index.js, flag.txt, and readflag.c.
 Additionally, the challenge is instanced.
 Immediately, this tells me that we _probably_ have to achieve rce/at least be able to execute a binary somehow to execute readflag and then pipe the output of that binary somewhere.

-Lets take a look at Dockerfile
+Let's take a look at the Dockerfile:

 ```dockerfile title="Dockerfile"
 FROM gcc:latest AS build-readflag
 COPY readflag.c /readflag.c